frankischilling/stardust/README.md

 This project is **FOR EDUCATIONAL PURPOSES ONLY**.
 It was created to understand bot mechanics for anti-cheat development.
 Using bots on RuneScape violates the game's Terms of Service and will result in a **permanent ban** of your account.

-**⚠️ THIS IS A VERY WORK-IN-PROGRESS (WIP) PROJECT ⚠️**
+**THIS IS A VERY WORK-IN-PROGRESS (WIP) PROJECT**

 **Stardust** is a general-purpose RuneScape bot framework designed for all skills and activities.
-Currently, woodcutting is the first implemented feature, demonstrating fundamental bot mechanics using screen-scraping and color detection.
-The bot features basic wood cutting functionality and will take breaks randomly to appear more human-like.
+Currently, woodcutting and firemaking are the first implemented features, demonstrating fundamental bot mechanics using screen-scraping, color detection, and template matching.

 **Current Features:**

+**Woodcutting Module (`scripts/woodcutter.py`):**
-- Basic color-based tree detection
+- Basic color-based tree detection (**Still a work in progress** - may not work, miss trees, or highlight wrong objects)
+- Detection may need color recalibration for your specific setup, lighting, or graphics settings
+- Supports detecting trees at different distances (zoomed in/out)
+- Tracks recently clicked trees to avoid clicking the same tree repeatedly
 - Random breaks to simulate human behavior
 - Simple state machine for woodcutting cycles
 - Inventory detection (checking if inventory is full)
 - Debug visualization mode

+**Firemaking Module (`scripts/firemaking.py`):**
+- Template matching to find logs and tinderbox in inventory
+- Uses tinderbox-on-log clicks to light fires
+- Stops when inventory is empty (pathfinding/banking not implemented yet)
+- Debug helper `tools/debug_firemaking.py` to visualize what the bot sees
+- Anti-detection: jittered clicks/movement, idle pauses, and capture timing randomness (configurable)

 **Known Limitations:**
 - No pathfinding (assumes you're already near trees/bank)
-- Basic tree detection (may detect furniture, UI elements, etc.)
+- **Tree detection is still a work in progress** - may not work at all, miss trees, highlight wrong objects (furniture, UI elements, etc.), or require color recalibration for your specific setup, lighting, or graphics settings
+- Filters are continuously being improved but false positives and false negatives are still common
 - Simple timing-based wait system (doesn't detect actual game state)
 - No error recovery or advanced state detection
+- Firemaking module stops when inventory is empty (no banking yet)
+- Fire burn time in OSRS is constant; leveling Firemaking only unlocks higher-tier logs and increases light success rate, not burn speed

 This serves as a learning tool to understand: